Sarahon/docs/src/en/community/admin/wizards-den-banning-policy.md

 - **Game ban:** A ban from the servers.
 A player who is *game banned* cannot connect to the servers during the ban.
 These bans are sometimes called *server bans*.
 - **Role ban:** A ban from a specific role or roles.
 - **Ban evasion:** Attempting to circumvent an active ban.
+- **Soft Voucher Ban:** A ban usually applied due to repeat offenses and are only appealable after two months.
+- **Ban evasion:** A ban usually applied due to repeat offenses after a Soft Voucher Ban or Ban Evasion and are only appealable after six months.

 ## Special Banning Requirements